 Decimal and hexadecimal numbers are used within this standard.
-By editorial convention, decimal numbers are most frequently used to
+By editorial convention, decimal numbers are most frequently used to represent quantities or counts.
+Addresses are uniformly represented by hexadecimal numbers.
+Hexadecimal numbers are also used when the value represented has an underlying structure that is more apparent in a hexadecimal format than in a decimal format.

 Decimal numbers are represented by Arabic numerals or by their English names.
-Hexadecimal numbers are prefixed by 0x and represented by digits from the character set 0 - 9 and A - F. For the sake of legibility, hexadecimal numbers are separated into groups of four digits separated by spaces.
+Hexadecimal numbers are prefixed by 0x and represented by digits from the character set 0-9 and A-F. For the sake of legibility, hexadecimal numbers are separated into groups of four digits separated by spaces.